-Wondering what capacitor does my compressor motor need?
+Wondering what starter capacitor my compressor motor needs?
 You need to get one that has the same microfarad rating as the existing capacitor, or, one that shows a microfarad range into which the existing capacitor range fits.

 The last thing you need to figure out is whether or not the new capacitor will fit on your compressor motor.
 Typically they all have terminals to which you connect the wires to the motor, yet what I’m referring to here is whether the new capacitor will fit inside the existing capacitor housing or not?

 You see, if the new capacitor has the same voltage range, the same microfarad range, and you can attach it to the existing mounting of the motor capacitor on your compressor, you can use it.
-Even if it’s a different shape, a different color, longer or shorter or bigger around, as long as the voltage and microfarad ratings are the same, it is a suitable capacitor for your compressor motor.
+Even if it’s a different shape, a different color, longer or shorter, or a bigger circumference, as long as the voltage and microfarad ratings are the same, it is a suitable capacitor for your compressor motor.

 If you’re unsure if your capacitors are being problematic then check out our how-to test air compressor capacitors page to learn how to do so correctly!